Szekszárd Sports Hall

 The building has been partly renovated: priority has been given to those areas that have proved essential for successful and effective teaching.

 Once the full and detailed renovation plans for the building have been finalized, MCC will finish the remainder of the work as quickly as possible.

-By organizing professional and cultural events, MCC also intends to make the building available to the wider Szekszárd public as well.
-Our aim is not only to restore the building to its former glory, but also to give it a renewed function and thus a new role in the city's life.
+In addition to the participants of the educational programmes, MCC also intends to make the building available to the wider public of Szekszárd by hosting professional and cultural events.
+The Mathias Corvinus Collegium's aim is not only to restore the building to its deserved splendour, but also to give the place back its renewed function and make it an important part of the city's blood circulation.